DaniPlas/FLUOstar-data-preprocessor/README.md

 4. Click on "Excel report"
   4.1 Mark "Transpose tables"
 5. Save the file
+NOTE: make sure that the time is in hours!

 > This script was written in Python, using Pandas and tkinter modules, so you'll need them to run it.
 > A compiled file will be made available to run this script as an executable file without needing to install anything else.